 Pathway to the PhD—Preparing for Success is a cohort-based micro-credential developed to help early-stage PhD students uncover the essentials of success in their program, from writing abstracts to tracking progression through their programs to wellness and professional development.
 The micro-credential is offered in a hybrid format and managed via Brightspace with six in-person meetings.
-Currently, the Graduate School offers the Pathway to the PhD—Preparing for Success micro-credential to Presidential, Schomburg and Graduate School Fellows.
+Currently, the Graduate School offers the Pathway to the PhD—Preparing for Success micro-credential to Presidential, Schomburg, Graduate School Fellows and School of Engineering and Applied Sciences graduate students.

 Uncover the hidden curriculum of graduate school that you are just expected to know or learn on your own.
 In this micro-credential, you will learn how to: